Eligible Fiber Services

-- Leased Lit Fiber: A fiber-based broadband service where the service provider owns and manages the network, and the E-rate applicant pays a recurring fee to have data transported over the network.
+- Leased Lit Fiber: A fiber-based broadband service where the service provider owns, maintains, and manages the network, and the E-rate applicant pays a recurring fee to have data transported over the network.

-- Leased Dark Fiber (including Indefeasible Rights of Use (IRU)): The E-rate applicant leases capacity (i.e. a specific number of fiber strands) on a provider-owned and maintained fiber network.
+- Leased Dark Fiber (including Indefeasible Rights of Use (IRU)): The E-rate applicant leases capacity (i.e. a specific number of fiber strands) on a provider-owned fiber network.
 The applicant pays separately for modulating equipment to light the fiber in order to transmit data over that fiber.
 The maintenance and operations (M&O) charges related to leased dark fiber service can be the responsibility of the service provider or the applicant dependent on the terms of the contractual agreement.
 The applicant can negotiate M&O charges with the leased dark fiber service provider to provide these services or the applicant may obtain this service via another third party vendor.

-- Self-Provisioned Network: Complete applicant ownership of a high-speed broadband network.
-The applicant hires a vendor to construct the network or a portion of the network, and thereafter owns and maintains that network or portion, including all the fiber strands and conduit.
+- Self-Provisioned Network: Applicant ownership of a high-speed broadband network.
+The applicant hires a vendor to construct the network or a portion of the network, and thereafter owns and maintains that network or portion.

 Note: Although included as a fiber option, applicants may seek support for self-provisioned networks using technologies other than fiber.